How To Change Your Dog’s Food Safely

 • Day 5: Feed 25% of your old food, mixed with 75% of the new food per serving.

-Watch For Symptoms During Dog Food Transition
+3 Symptoms To Watch For During The Dog Food Transition

 Throughout this adjustment period, be sure to keep a close eye on your dog.
 Here are some things you should monitor to ensure that he’s not experiencing an upset stomach or other health concerns.

-• Make sure he’s continuing to drink a normal amount of water.
+1. Make sure he’s continuing to drink a normal amount of water.

 How Do I Choose A New Dog Food?

-We recommend that you read food labels to make sure your dog is getting the appropriate ingredients and nutrition levels for whatever his unique health needs are.
-And if you want some ideas on the various types of foods available, check out these dog food delivery options, which include both kibble and fresh foods.
-The human-grade fresh food options even make it easy to customize your dog’s diet based on age, weight and health issues — and you can have these delivered right to your door.
+If you want some ideas on the various foods available, check out these dog food delivery options, which include kibble and fresh foods.
+The human-grade fresh food options make it easy to customize your dog’s diet based on age, weight, and health issues — and you can have these delivered right to your door.
 We also have a guide to vegan dog food.
+Always discuss significant dietary changes like a raw diet or adding supplements with your veterinarian first.

 Tagged With: